-A Novelin the BSCL-2 Gene in Congenital Lipodystrophy
+A Novel Variation in the BSCL-2 Gene in Congenital Lipodystrophy

-Redondo BeachAbstract
+R Turner1,2,5, J Polanco1,2, M Pietruszka1,3, S Tayefeh1,2, Y Valles-Ayoub1,2,6, M Robinson1,4

+1Firmalab, USA

+2Ultimate DX, USA

+3USC Keck School of Medicine, USA.

+4Marina Diabetes Center, Redondo Beach, California, USA.

+5CSUCI Channel Islands University, USA

+6CSUN California State University Northridge, USA

+Abstract

-Lipodystrophy is a disorder of fat distribution and storage in the body and results in a generalized or regional selective loss of subcutaneous fatt may be acquired or congenital.
-Various syndromes have been described based on age of onset, body fat loss distribution, and associated .
+Lipodystrophy is a disorder of fat distribution and storage in the body and results in a generalized or regional selective loss of subcutaneous fat [1]; it may be acquired or congenital.
+Various syndromes have been described based on age of onset, body fat loss distribution, and associated comorbidities [1].
 Attempts have been made to further characterize differences based on genetic testing.
-We describe a and results showed 2 intronic homozygous variations that associated with congenital generalized lipodystrophy 2 or Berardinelli-Seip syndrome.
-This syndrome is a rare autosomal recessive disease characterized by a lack of adipose tissue.
-The homozygous intronic variations is NM_001122955.3 c.765+69A>G and (c.766-49 T>C).
+We describe a 33-year-old female patient who was referred for endocrine evaluation and in whom results from genetic testing of the BSCL gene showed 2 intronic homozygous variations that may be associated with congenital generalized lipodystrophy type 2 or, Berardinelli-Seip syndrome.
+This syndrome is a rare autosomal recessive disorder characterized by a generalized lack of adipose tissue [1].
+Results of genetic testing suggests a not previously described variation of type 2 lipodystrophy associated with atypical phenotypical features and clinical course.
+The homozygous intronic variations present on intron 5 is NM_001122955.3 c.765+69A>G rs2850596 and the novel variant (c.766-49 T>C).

 Keywords: Berardinelli-Seip congenital lipodystrophy type 2, BSCL2, homozygous intronic variation, subcutaneous fat loss, metabolic disorders, metabolic abnormalities, insulin resistance, body mass index